 When your therapy has ended, the therapist will discuss reasons with you and also come up with a discharge plan for you to continue to work on at home outside of structured therapy.
 This may include a combination of exercises and activities that you can do in your home or potentially out of the home (e.g. community exercise class).

 It is not uncommon to receive referrals during or after your therapy time for additional services that specialize in understanding the needs of those who have had a stroke, such as vision specialists, pain management experts, counselors, or driving rehabilitation specialists.

 Should I Start Seeing An Occupational Therapist Now?

 If you have experienced a stroke, you should be assessed by an occupational therapist.
-If you have not been provided resources on how to obtain therapy services, speak with your doctor or care coordination to help you find a therapist who can help with your stroke recovery.
+If you have not been provided resources on how to obtain therapy services, speak with your doctor or care coordinator to help you find a therapist who can help with your stroke recovery.
 You can also contact your local health department or hospital to help guide your services.
 In some areas, you may be able to refer yourself and then the OT can obtain a prescription from your physician.

 Are There Qualified Occupational Therapists Near Me?

 Check that your occupational therapist is qualified to treat individuals who have had a stroke and has the resources/tools in their facility to help you make the gains you desire.
 If the Occupational Therapist you are working with is not familiar with stroke rehabilitation and technologies, they may be able to help find you, someone, locally to you that is familiar with his level of care.

 Please feel free to reach out to firstname.lastname@example.org if you are requiring help to find a local therapist.